bespon/bespon_website/docs/spec_overview.md

 right-to-left code points only appear in contexts in which this sort of key-value reversal in visual rendering is not possible.

-By default, whenever a string contains code points with Unicode `Bidi_Class` R or AL on its last line, no string or number is allowed to follow it on that line.
+By default, whenever a string contains code points with Unicode `Bidi_Class` R or AL on its last line, no string, number, or comment is allowed to follow it on that line.
 Any following object must be on a subsequent line, to avoid the potential of confusion due to bidirectional rendering.
 Such a string may still be followed by a comma `,`, bracket `]`, brace `}`, equals sign `=`, or other non-string, non-digit element, since this will not introduce the possibility of ambiguous rendering.